fergu/Euler1D.jl/README.md

 1. The right hand side of the momentum equation (Eq.
 3 in [1]) is evaluated using the values of parameters at the current time
 1. The right hand size of the energy equation (Eq.
 4 in [1]) is evaluated using the values of parameters at the current time
 1. The momentum and energy equations are advanced to the new time (`t + Δt`) using a first-order forward Euler integration
-1. The edges of each cell are moved according to an average of the velocity at that cell edge from the current time (`t`) and new time (`t + Δt`), times the time step.
+1. The edges of each zone are moved according to an average of the velocity at that zone edge from the current time (`t`) and new time (`t + Δt`), times the time step.
-1. The new density of each cell is determined by taking the mass of each cell (assumed to be fixed due to the Lagrangian reference frame) divided by the cell size at the new time.
+1. The new density of each zone is determined by taking the mass of each zone (assumed to be fixed due to the Lagrangian reference frame) divided by the zone size at the new time.
-1. The pressure in each cell is similarly updated using the internal energy and density at the new time.
+1. The pressure in each zone is similarly updated using the internal energy and density at the new time.
 1. New values of artificial viscosity and conductivity are calculated from the complete state at the new time.
 1. The cycle is complete